Estimated reading time: 24 minutes

 1: Ghorepani – Poon Hill – 05 – 08 days

 It is one of the most popular treks in Nepal.
 Poon Hill is located in the Annapurna region of Nepal.
 This trek takes about 3 days and 2 nights.
 The trail starts from Pokhara and ends in Pokhara.
 There are many teahouse lodges where you can stay overnight comfortably.
 It is best to visit from March through June and October through November.
-During these months, the weather is pleasant, and there are many tourists.
+The weather is pleasant during these months, and there are many tourists.
 However, to avoid crowds of trekkers, you may visit during the winter months of December through February.

 2: Glimpse of the Everest Trek – 08 – 10 days